mleprince018/azure-certifications/README.md

 - Main page with learning paths and link to practice exam: https://learn.microsoft.com/en-us/certifications/azure-fundamentals/
 - Study guide: https://learn.microsoft.com/en-us/certifications/resources/study-guides/AZ-900
 - [My notes I used to pass the exam](./AZ-900%20Azure%20Fundamentals.md)
+- Step through the questions here so you can get familiar with what it will feel like on exam day: aka.ms/examdemo (10 min)

 ## My Study Path & Exam Review
 > NOTE: Several years ago - I took the AWS Cloud Practitioner & AWS Solutions Architect.
 I came into this study & exam with basic knowledge of cloud fundamentals & usage.